Kodstugan/kodstugan-gamejam/game/tutorial/1-phaser-setup.md

 Right now we only have on scene, but we will create many more later.
 That said, we want to do stuff in our scene too, like creating our game objects or updating them with our logic each frame, and thus we have to tell phaser which of our functions to call at different stages in the games life cycle.

-We will declare three properties that Phaser knows what to do with, ``preload:``, ``create`` and ``update``, and we will assign them three functions that we will logically call ``preload``, ``create`` and ``update``.
+We will declare three properties that Phaser knows what to do with, ``preload:``, ``create:`` and ``update:``, and we will assign them three functions that we will logically call ``preload``, ``create`` and ``update``.
-Phaser expects to recieve a scene object with preload, create and update properties and thus know what to do with them.
+Phaser expects to receive a scene object with preload, create and update properties and thus know what to do with them.
 In fact, Phaser will look for and call a lot of other property functions in our scene object if we supply them, like ``render:`` that gets called after Phaser is done drawing each frame, in case we want to draw other things manually.
 However, we are content with the just the three we have.

-Now lets declare these functions and we'll go through and explain their purpose.
+Now let's declare these functions and we'll go through and explain their purpose.

 ```
 function preload(){